itemis/timeravel/docs/product-technology.md

 from what i get until now it seems like for google oauth and openid connect are the same as Google's OAuth 2.0 APIs can be used for both authentication and authorization

+# Questions

+- is there a rest API to use by google that would allow us to generically issue requests ?
+- do we expect the authentication mechanism (google) we are using currently to change ?
+- what do we want to do ?
+	- access the account of a user and his data
+	- authenticate the user
+	- ask for authorization for portions of the user account only incrementally
+- how ?
+	- we need to define our APIS and our expectations
+		- authentication module (may be simply according to oauth or keep it generic ?)
+			- app authentication service/API
+			- authentication service/API
+		- data metamodel
+			- unclear at this stage what our needs are.
+Probably for now:
+			- Calendar
+			- Cloud file storage
+			- For both the calendar and the cloudl file storage we still don't know exactly which part of the functionality is needed.
+			- Model For time tracking
+				- Task
+				- Time Entry
+					- Start
+					- End
+				- Task <-> Time Entry
+				- etc.
+	- Concrete implementation
+		- Currently, we are highly dependant on google accounts/login.
+Accordingly we need an implementation that enables:
+			- Access to google calendar
+			- Google Login
+		- The two requirements above imply the ability to access the google calendar API and the login API from the frontend implementation.
+			- Questions implied
+				- can we use different libraries for the login to google and other ones for accessing the calendar ?
+				- what kind of access is possible to google services from a web frontend.